PEO vs. ASO: Which HR Model is Right for Your Business?

 What is a PEO?[toc=What is a PEO]

-How does a PEO work?[toc=How does a PEO Work]
+How does a PEO work?[toc=How PEO Works]

 A PEO works by sharing employment responsibilities with your business under a co-employment arrangement.
 This doesn’t mean you lose control, it simply means the PEO becomes the “employer of record” for certain HR functions, while you remain the boss for day-to-day decisions.